ais1-1/OC-project-09_application-web-django/README.md

 ## Run the website
 + Download or clone the repository.
-+ Inside the outer litreviewbooks/ directory, open your terminal and enter the following command:
++ Inside the project directory, open your terminal and enter the following command:

     `pip install -r requirements.txt`

     This will install all the required modules to run the application.
 Those are Django and Pillow.

-+ Again, inside the outer litreviewbooks/ directory, in your terminal and enter the following command:
++ Again, inside the project directory, in your terminal and enter the following command:

     `python manage.py runserver`